Over the Edge (game): System

 Instead of representing characters using attributes and skills, characters are quantified with "traits" — freeform descriptors, like "Fireman", "Quick" or "Monster from another Dimension", which are created and defined by the player.
 Each character has one primary trait, two secondary traits, and one flaw.
-One of the three positive traits is chosen as superior.
+The primary trait is a superior attribute or ability that defines the character; the character gets an extra die when making rolls using it.

-If a character attempts an action based on their primary or secondary traits, they get (usually) four (for the superior trait) or three six-sided dice to roll.
+If a character attempts an action based on one of their traits, they get three six-sided dice to roll (or four dice for the primary trait).
+For most tasks where the traits don't apply, they get two dice.
+If an opponent is resisting the action, it is based on their roll instead.

 If a character has a particular advantage, they may add a bonus die — they roll one more die, and discard the lowest roll.
 If they have a particular disadvantage (such as their flaw), they must add a penalty die — they roll one more die, and discard the highest roll.

-For most tasks where the traits don't apply, they get two dice.
-For a routine, very easy task, the difficulty is 4; for an easy task, 7; for a moderately difficult task, 11; for a difficult task, 14; for a very difficult task, 18; and for a nearly impossible task, 21.
-If an opponent is resisting the action, the difficulty is their roll.
+In order to achieve a success, the player or Game Master needs to get a result equal to or greater than the difficulty number.
+For a routine or very easy task, the difficulty is 4; for an easy task, 7; for a moderately difficult task, 11; for a difficult task, 14; for a very difficult task, 18; and for a nearly impossible task, 21.